Gravity: Scientific Revolution

 In his 1609 book Astronomia nova Kepler described gravity as a mutual attraction, claiming that if the Earth and Moon were not held apart by some force they would come together.
 He recognized that mechanical forces cause action, creating a kind of celestial machine.
 On the other hand Kepler viewed the force of the Sun on the planets as magnetic and acting tangential to their orbits and he assumed with Aristotle that inertia meant objects tend to come to rest.

 In 1666, Giovanni Alfonso Borelli avoided the key problems that limited Kepler.
 By Borelli's time the concept of inertia had its modern meaning as the tendency of objects to remain in uniform motion and he viewed the Sun as just another heavenly body.
 Borelli developed the idea of mechanical equilibrium, a balance between inertia and gravity.
 Newton cited Borelli's influence on his theory.

 In 1657, Robert Hooke published his Micrographia, in which he hypothesized that the Moon must have its own gravity.
 In a communication to the Royal Society in 1666 and his 1674 Gresham lecture, An Attempt to prove the Annual Motion of the Earth, Hooke took the important step of combining related hypothesis and then forming predictions based on the hypothesis.
 He wrote:

 I will explain a system of the world very different from any yet received.
 It is founded on the following positions.
 1. That all the heavenly bodies have not only a gravitation of their parts to their own proper centre, but that they also mutually attract each other within their spheres of action.
 2. That all bodies having a simple motion, will continue to move in a straight line, unless continually deflected from it by some extraneous force, causing them to describe a circle, an ellipse, or some other curve.
 3. That this attraction is so much the greater as the bodies are nearer.
 As to the proportion in which those forces diminish by an increase of distance, I own I have not discovered it....

 Hooke was an important communicator who helped reformulate the scientific enterprise.
 He was one of the first professional scientists and worked as the then-new Royal Society's curator of experiments for 40 years.
 However his valuable insights remained hypotheses and some of these were incorrect.
-He was unable develop a mathematical theory of gravity and work out the consequences.
+He was unable to develop a mathematical theory of gravity and work out the consequences.
 For this he turned to Newton, writing him a letter in 1679, outlining a model of planetary motion in a void or vacuum due to attractive action at a distance.
 This letter likely turned Newton's thinking in a new direction leading to his revolutionary work on gravity.
 When Newton reported his results in 1686, Hooke claimed the inverse square law portion was his "notion".